Reading & Libraries

 |Venue||West Bridgford Library|

 Join us on World Book night for a very special event.
 Hear our panel discuss and debate the thorny issue of what makes a book literary or commercial.
-What defines a book as literary?
+What defines a book as either literary or commercial?
 Who decides?
-Is it important to categorise books in this way?
+Is it important to categorise books in this way and what do writers feel about it?
 Is one more valuable than the other?
+Are the terms helpful or confusing to readers?

-Booklovers will not want to miss this fascinating event, where these questions and more will be debated by a panel from the world of books and writing, including Alison Moore
+Booklovers won't want to miss this fascinating event, where these questions and more - including some posed by our audience - will be debated by a panel from the world of books and writing, including novelists Alison Moore and Kim Slater, and publisher and bookseller Ross Bradshaw of Five Leaves.

 Tuesday 23 April, 7.30pm